 Studies show that breakfast is the most important meal of the day, especially for children.
 Eating school breakfast improves children’s educational performance, behavior and health, and you can get involved in helping ensure that children get a nutritious start to their school day.

 - What is the School Breakfast Program, and why is it important?

 - School breakfast report and toolkit

 - Funding opportunities for schools

-Hunger Free Colorado and the other lead partners in the No Kid Hungry Colorado Campaign are working to change that.
-One goal of their comprehensive five-year plan to end child hunger by 2015 is focused on the statewide expansion of the School Breakfast Program, and they plan achieve that by increasing the number of schools offering breakfast as well as increasing participation by students.
+Hunger Free Colorado and the other lead partners in the Colorado No Kid Hungry Colorado campaign are working to increase participation for all students so more children and teenagers are setup for success in the classroom.
+One goal of their comprehensive five-year plan to end child hunger by 2015 is focused on the statewide expansion of the School Breakfast Program, and they plan to achieve that by increasing the number of schools offering breakfast as well as increasing participation by students.
 Progress is being made: For the 2010-11 school year, 108,509 average daily school breakfasts were served, a growth of 11.25 percent compared to the previous year.

 Why is breakfast so important for children and teenagers?
 Are you interested in implementing a new breakfast-serving model in your school?
 Check out these resources.

 Interested in promoting innovative serving models like Breakfast in the Classroom or Grab and Go?
 Check out these fliers.